 What are the complications of pseudofolliculitis barbae?

-PFB is usually described as ingrown hairs which is normally associated with flesh-coloured or red follicular papules.
-This though, may be itchy or tender.
+PFB is usually described as ingrown hairs which are normally associated with flesh-coloured or red follicular papules.
+This though may be itchy or tender.

 - It mostly presents painful pustules and can discharge pus.